fabridamicelli/ser/README.md

 ## Implementation
 The graph (or network) is represented as an adjacency matrix (numpy array).
-Dynamics is implemented on numba, so it is fast - quick benchmarks show between 2-3 times faster simulations than pure vectorized numpy versions!
+Dynamics is implemented in numpy and accelerated with numba, so it is fast - quick benchmarks show between 2-3 times faster simulations than pure vectorized numpy versions!

 ## Numba tips and tricks
 - Don't use adj_mat with type other than np.float32, np.float64.